isovalent/cilium-grafana-observability-demo/README.md

 ## Deployment

 In this demo, we will be deploying Cilium, Ingress-nginx, Prometheus, Tempo, and Grafana.
-Afterwards we will install the isovalent "jobs-app" for demoing the Hubble HTTP metrics.
+Afterwards we will install the Isovalent "jobs-app" for demoing the Hubble HTTP metrics.

 ### Cilium Install